 Chinook serves facilities in any industry or Critical Infrastructure sector.
 The projects we support all have one thing in common: A need to get it right the first time.

-Chinook helps our Government Facilities clients optimize ongoing facility operations and secure building and access control systems.
+Chinook helps our Government clients optimize ongoing facility operations and secure building and access control systems to support their mission critical functions.

 NOAA Satellite Operations Facility – Suitland, MD